-The effects of stress on vision
+The repercussions of stress on vision

-- A narrowing of the visual body
+- A narrowing of the visual field

 - Immobilization of the gaze